 Our experienced medical malpractice lawyers will evaluate your medical records and determine the settlement value of your case.
 We regularly win among the top jury verdicts and settlements in medical malpractice cases every year in Michigan.
 We can do the same for you.

 A statute of limitations is a given timeframe for potential plaintiffs or their blood clot lawyer in Michigan to file a medical malpractice lawsuit.
 Essentially, this is a two-year deadline from the date of the incident.
 While there might be exceptions to this timeframe, anyone looking to file a valid claim contact an experienced medical malpractice attorney as soon as possible.

-How a Michigan Blood Clot Attorney Might Help
+How a Michigan Blood Clot Attorney Can Help You

-If you or a loved one was severely injured or incurred a worsened medical state due to an improperly treat clot, you should not have to pay the ensuing costs alone and might benefit from reaching out to a Michigan blood clot lawyer for help.
+If you or a loved one was severely injured or incurred a worsened medical state due to an improperly treat clot, you should not have to pay the ensuing costs alone and will benefit from reaching out to a Michigan blood clot lawyer for help.
 When these symptoms go untreated, it can lead to severe conditions that, when left alone, can be deadly.

 However, due to the time constraints on taking legal action, it is essential to begin building a claim as soon as possible.

 To schedule your free consultation, reach out to a legal professional at Buckfire Law Firm today.

 - Phone: (248) 595-7544